Bad Vibes: How Hits To The Head Are Transferred To The Brain

 Does a header have a big effect or a small one?
 The doctors thought Bayly might have the answer.

-"I said that's really interesting.
-I play soccer and my kids play soccer, and I don't know what's happening when you head a soccer ball either," Bayly told them.
+"I said, 'That's really interesting.
+I play soccer and my kids play soccer, and I don't know what's happening when you head a soccer ball either,' " Bayly told them.
 "But I know how we can find out."

 So in the early 2000s, Bayly brought soccer players into his lab to figure out precisely how much acceleration their heads experienced when they headed balls hurled at them by a machine.